stem-discord/website/README.md

 # DO NOT MAKE A PR ON THIS BRANCH

 (I'm currently working on the Vue migration and it would be better to work alone until a frame is formed)

+# node

+uses `v15.5.0`. all other module dependencies only work with `v15`. if you project doesn't work just delete `node_modules` and abuse npm

 # website